 Company formation in Luxembourg is straightforward both for national and foreign investors.
 The procedure is simple and quick once you have all the required documents.
 Our agents invite you to watch a video about how to set up a company in Luxembourg:

 Companyformationluxembourg.com is a part of Bridgewest.eu, a European company formation agent, which has affiliated partners throughout the world, including our partner law firm in Luxembourg, which can provide local legal assistance for foreign investors, and our partners from Switzerland and Netherlands.
-Also, Bridgewest can provide you with information needed for doing business in other countries in Europe, such as Netherlands, France, Italy, Turkey etc.
+Also, Bridgewest can provide you with information needed for doing business in other countries in Europe, such as Netherlands, France, Italy, Turkey etc. In case you are interested in opening a company in Singapore, we can put you in contact with our Asian partners.

 Open a Luxembourg Fund